pbazard/tutorials/C.rst

 Pointers
 ========
-The location pointed by ``ptr`` cannot be changed or the value pointed at is constant
+The location pointed by ``ptr`` cannot be changed or the value pointed at is constant.
+It can be viewed as a "Read only" pointer.

    const char * ptr